Updated February 5, 2026

 Users are right to be concerned about giving away information included in permissions, according to Tsozik.
 “I personally am very careful about what to share with apps, and sometimes decide not to use an app at all if it asks for too much information,” he said.

-In order to win over tech-savvy users like Tsozik, it’s imperative to consider the timing and necessity of permission requests.
+To win over tech-savvy users like Tsozik, it’s imperative to consider the timing and necessity of permission requests.

 Security is an absolute must for mobile app users.